filipsnastins/consumer-driven-contract-testing-with-pact/README.md

   It builds and tests the application, including running Pact contract tests.
 - [pact-verify-provider-contract.yml](.github/workflows/pact-verify-provider-contract.yml) - a workflow
   that's triggered by a webhook from Pact Broker/PactFlow when a new Consumer contract version is published.
-  The workflow runs the Provider contract tests against the new Consumer contract version, and publishes the verification results back to the Pact Broker/PactFlow.
+  The workflow runs the Provider contract tests against the new Consumer contract version and publishes the verification results back to the Pact Broker/PactFlow.

 The examples in this project don't go the full way of setting up the deployment pipeline